Biden stopped the executions of 37 men. Trump's DOJ wants to punish them

 That health consideration is only supposed to be disregarded if the prisoner poses an extraordinary security risk, like in the case of Mexican cartel leader Joaquín "El Chapo" Guzmán, for example, who has a history of escaping Mexican prisons and is currently housed at ADX.

-"ADX Florence general population units are designed for male inmates who have demonstrated an inability to function in a less restrictive environment without being a threat to others, or to the secure and orderly operation of the institution," states a 2006 Department of Justice and Federal Bureau of Prisons program statement obtained by NPR.
+"ADX Florence general population units are designed for male inmates who have demonstrated an inability to function in a less restrictive environment without being a threat to others, or to the secure and orderly operation of the institution," states a 2006 DOJ and BOP program statement obtained by NPR.

 That's because the conditions at ADX are some of the most restrictive in the federal system.
 Unlike in other prisons, where solitary confinement is often reserved as a punishment for bad behavior and there are opportunities for prisoners to spend time in groups, in ADX, the prisoners are always confined alone and are required to stay inside cells no larger than a parking spot for between 22 and 24 hours a day.
 Communicating with other people inside the prison is almost impossible and external communication is limited to no more than one hour each month.